metal-stack/docs/docs/src/overview/networking.md

 To allow for peering between FRR and other routing daemons on a tenant server a `listen range` is specified to accept iBGP sessions on the network `10.244.0.0/16`.
 Therewith it gets possible that pods / containers like metal-lb with IPs of this range may peer with FRR.

 This is the only place where we use iBGP in our topology.
 For local peering this has the advantage, that we don't need an additional ASN that has to be handled / pruned in the AS-path of routes.
 Routes coming from other routing daemons look as if they are configured on the tenant server's lo interface from the viewpoint of the leaves. iBGP routes are differently handled than eBGP routes in BGPs best path algorithm.
-Generally BGP has the rule to prefer eBGP routes over iBGP routes (s. ['eBGP over iBGP'](https://medium.com/netdevops/how-bgp-best-path-selection-works-80e6e7b2da2b) ).
+Generally BGP has the rule to prefer eBGP routes over iBGP routes (see ['eBGP over iBGP'](https://medium.com/netdevops/how-bgp-best-path-selection-works-80e6e7b2da2b) ).
 BGP adds automatically an weight based on the route type.
 To overcome this issue, we set the weight of iBGP routes to the same weight that eBGP routes have, namely 32768 (`set weight 32768`).
 Without this configuration we will only get a single route to the IPs announced via iBGP.
 So this setting is essential for HA/failover!

 Statistics of the established BGP session can be viewed locally from the tenant server via: `sudo vtysh -c 'show bgp ipv4 unicast'`